concrete-utopia/utopia/readme.md

 We welcome contributions.
 Utopia is a big project, but we're here to help, and are happy to pair up with you.
 The easiest way is to file an issue, or reach out on [Discord](https://discord.gg/pD8SrEJ).
 Please read our [contributing](contributing.md) doc to get started

 # Run the Editor
+There are a few different options for running Utopia below, but for all of them you'll head to [localhost:8000](https://localhost:8000).
+Importantly, [/project](https://localhost:8000/project) gets you to the editor.

 ## Dev Mode: slower performance, full error messages, easier to debug

 ```